 Victoria's Chinatown is the oldest, permanent, urban Chinese community in Canada—dating back to the 1858 Gold Rush on the Fraser River.
 By the end of the 19th century, Chinatown occupied almost eight city blocks.
 There were negative stereotypes of gambling, opium and slave girls pervading the columns of local newspapers.
-In this course, you'll discover the true story behind these reports and learn about the history of Victoria’s Chinese community.
+You'll discover the true story behind these reports and learn about the history of Victoria’s Chinese community.

 A full course refund will only be provided if you withdraw from a course prior to the course start date.
 For courses with more than one class, a refund, less a minimum $15 administrative fee may be issued if you withdraw prior to the second class.
 Depending on your method of payment, a refund will be either mailed to you or credited to your credit card.

 Continuing Studies statement on use of educational technology